Lenggong: Perak Man

-The Perak Man was probably a man as the bones exhibited strong male characteristics.
-His pelvis wasn't well preserved which is the surest way to determine a skeleton's gender.
-He shared the characteristics of an australomelanesoid, which is the kind of humans you find in Australia, Papua, Indonesia and some parts of Malaysia.
-He wasn't very tall, he stood about 154 cm, which is about 5 feet.
-The bones that were found deposited near him were identified to have come from wild boar, monkey, monitor lizard and deer and are thought to be food deposits.
+The bones that were found deposited near him were identified to have come from wild boar, monkey, monitor lizard and deer and are thought to have been food deposits.
 There were about ten stone tools scattered around the body, and most of them were pebble tools and some hammer stones.

-One conclusion that the study made was that he must have been an important member in that society because the burial was very elaborate and labour intensive.
-The Perak Man was put into the pit with food offerings, and then covered him with small shells, and then place more offerings and tools, and then another shell layer, followed by a final dirt layer.
-Furthermore, he was 45 years old which was very old for a person from that era with a disability.
+One conclusion that the study made was that he must have been an important member of society because his burial was very elaborate and labour intensive.
+The Perak Man was put into the pit with food offerings, covered with small shells, then more offerings and tools, and then another shell layer, followed by a final dirt layer.
+Furthermore, he was estimated to have been in his 50s which was very old for a person from that era with a disability.
 People had to take care of him – and people would not take it upon themselves unless he was respected or highly ranked in some sort of social hierarchy.
-That's another reason to support the social hierarchy theory.

-Of course, it's a bit premature to say all of this about the Perak Man and his society.
-We should take this with some caution because we don't have anything to benchmark with.

-Gua Teluk Kelawar is the cave where Perak Women was found.
-Perak Women is an 8000-year-old skeleton found in Gua Teluk Kelawar in Lenggong.
-Perak Women was found more recently in 2004.

-Stone tools

-An undisturbed stone tool production area where pebble tools were made using equipment such as anvils and hammer stones was excavated at the Kota Tampan archaeological site.
-The workshop was dated at 75,000 years old.

-Cuisine

-Lenggong is also famous for its freshwater fish dishes.
-One local delicacy from freshwater fish is pekasam, where the fish is marinated in salt and toasted rice, followed by fermentation for two weeks.
+In 2004, another skeleton was found at Gua Teluk Kelawar in Lenggong, Perak by a team of Universiti Sains Malaysia (USM) archaeologists.
+This skeleton was dubbed the 'Perak woman', who was 148 cm in height and was believed to have been in her 40s.
+The Perak Women is believed to have died 8,000 years ago.

+Accessibility

+Lenggong is accessible by trunk roads connecting it with neighbouring towns and cities.
+The town of Lenggong is situated some 100 kilometres north of Ipoh on the Kuala Kangsar to Gerik road (highway 76).
+The road to Lenggong is surrounded mostly by oil palm estates and jungles.

+To visit Lenggong, from the North–South Expressway take Exit No.143 at Kuala Kangsar – that's about 3 hours away from Kuala Lumpur.
+Then take Route 76 to Lenggong.